 Here are some instructions with additional information, including how to blur your artist signature.

 How do I label my images to submit during entry?

 Label your images in whatever way is useful to you in retrieving and uploading the images to the entry form.
-The entry system will overwrite that label with a new file name based on the entry number as part of the blind jury process.
+The entry system will overwrite that label with a new file name.

 Are 3D works allowed for exhibitions?

 Each exhibition has a detailed prospectus online that specifies what can and cannot be entered.
 Some of SAQA’s calls invite 3D, sculptural or installation type entries and will be specifically addressed in the prospectus under Eligibility and Guidelines (if allowed for consideration).
 Some of these restrictions may be based upon venue that will be hosting the exhibition.